 I am here to help you

-As your county councillor I get involved with lots of meetings and events involving our area, but also deal with resident and constituent queries and case loads.
+As your county councillor and one of your borough councillors, I get involved with lots of meetings and events involving our area, but also deal with resident and constituent queries and case loads.
 I like to and need to know what people think and want councils to try to do.

 I am here to listen and represent your views, so please let me know if you have any queries.